weleoka/Lab2/host/Create_Test_Environment.md

 Optional: You may wish to use a session manager, which supports multiple tabbed interfaces, such as tmux.
 You can find tutorials on YouTube.

-## Load Test Data into Test Environment

-In this task, you will load actual SQL test data into your Test Environment Perform the instructions in the file named, sql_container/Load_SQL_Server.md

-## Verify that the Web server is Running
+## Step 4.
+Verify that the Web server is Running

 In this task, you will verify that the Web Server is running and serving web pages.
 We will use a command line tool to make a request to get a Web page.